Dubliner Cheese

-Dubliner is a sweet, granular cheese made from pasteurised cow's milk aged over a year and manufactured by Carbery, located in County Cork, Republic of Ireland.
+Dubliner is a sweet, granular cheese made from pasteurised cow's milk aged over a year and manufactured by Carbery, located in County Cork, Ireland.
 Since 1996, it has been marketed internationally by Ornua (formerly the Irish Dairy Board) under the Kerrygold label.
 The cheese is named after the city of Dublin, although it is made in County Cork.

 The cheese aims to combine the sharpness of mature cheddar and the buttery sweetness of Parmigiano.
 Dubliner cheese may contain natural calcium lactate cheese crystals, which appear as small white pieces.

 History

 John Lucey, an Irishman, created a cheese called "Araglen" in 1990; his goal was to produce an alternative to Cheddar cheese that could be manufactured "using (mostly) existing Cheddar equipment, for sale in Europe."
 A year later, Carbery Milk Products signed an agreement to commercialize Araglen.
 Commercial production began in 1994; five years later, it was introduced to the United States, and by 2011, more than 40000 tonne had been produced for sale in multiple markets.